Dreekun/Spotify-Data-Connector/README.md

 ![report II](https://user-images.githubusercontent.com/34665357/70930684-ac9fea80-202d-11ea-915e-5d2e7f8d8984.png)

 ## Step 6: Go get some historic data
-One pretty cool thing that spotify provides for its users is 2 years of historic data.
-All you have to do is go to your profile and ask for it.
-More details about it can be found on this blogpost: https://www.linkedin.com/pulse/working-json-data-power-bi-spotify-example-zach-renwick/
+One pretty cool thing that spotify provides for its users is 2 years of historic data in json format.
+All you have to do is go to your profile on www.spotify.com, click on "Account", and then go to your privacy settings.
+Scroll down until you see "Download your data, then click on "Request".
 It takes a few days for the data to be sent.
 When it does, you'll want to import it to a database.
 More details about this can be found on the documentation.

 ## Step 7: Setup a SQL database to store your data when you refresh the dataset